LuxDL/Lux.jl/docs/src/manual/interface.md

 # [Lux Interface](@id lux-interface)

-!!! tip
+!!! tip "Lux.jl vs LuxCore.jl"

     If you just want to define compatibility with Lux without actually using any of the other functionality provided by Lux (like layers), it is recommended to depend on `LuxCore.jl` instead of `Lux.jl`. `LuxCore.jl` is a significantly lighter dependency.

-First let's set the expectations straight.

-- Do you **have to** follow the interface? *No*.
-- **Should you** follow it? *Probably yes*.
-- **Why?** It provides the ability for frameworks built on top of Lux to be cross compatible.
+Following this interface provides the ability for frameworks built on top of Lux to be cross compatible.
 Additionally, any new functionality built into Lux, will just work for your framework.

-!!! warning

-    The interface is optional for frameworks being developed independent of Lux.
-All functionality in the core library (and officially supported ones) **must** adhere to the interface

-!!! tip
+!!! tip "`@compact` macro"

     While writing out a custom struct and defining dispatches manually is a good way to understand the interface, it is not the most concise way.
 We recommend using the